 A competitive, experienced-based compensation package (wage range $155,000 to $187,000 CAD) with benefits (medical, sickness, and accident insurance) will be provided.
 A discretionary bonus of up to 15% of base salary may be applicable.

 HOW TO APPLY

-Please submit your application by emailing your cover letter and résumé to: email@example.com
+Please submit your application by emailing your cover letter and résumé no later than January 31st, 2020, to: email@example.com

 The Stratford Festival is an equal-opportunity employer, committed to reflecting our city’s and country’s diversity.
+We are pleased to accept applications from underrepresented groups and encourage applications from Indigenous persons, youth, new immigrants, and persons with disabilities.
 We encourage candidates of all backgrounds to apply.